Pdh362/Exp1/README.md

 ### Installation
 No libraries are required to run the final executable.

+The golang tool _dep_ was used to handle dependencies.
+Golang 1.9 was used during development.

 ### Usage

 The executable can be run in one of two modes :-